moorepants/eme185/content/pages/reports.rst

 Note that your design does not yet have to be complete and polished but the main concepts should be formally described in enough technical detail to make your case.
 Furthermore, it is not a requirement to have a physical realization of your solution for this class.
-You sponsors are aware of this.
+Your sponsors are aware of this.
 You can pass the course with high marks by presenting a comprehensive design that is ready to be built, i.e. enough information to pass onto other engineers and/or fabricators.
 But we encourage you to develop simple prototypes as part of the